The Top 5 Reasons To Drink BCAAs Every Single Day

 1. BCAAs can delay fatigue during exercise

 BCAAs are versatile in nature and can be taken before, during and after training.
 Because of this, many people choose to use them as an intra-workout formula to replenish them during training.
-Your muscles use BCAAs during exercise, which causes the amount in your blood to decrease.
+Your muscles use these amino acids during exercise, which causes the amount in your blood to decrease.
 This sparks an increase in tryptophan in your brain, which is converted to serotonin, which may contribute to fatigue during exercise (Van De Walle, G. 2022).
-Supplementing with BCAAs during training can help to delay this process, ensuring you still have adequate BCAA levels in your blood while you train.

 2. BCAAs may increase muscle growth